Reduce Your Risk

 Diabetes WA runs a number of programs designed to help you make and maintain healthy eating habits.

 Speaking with a dietitian can also help get you started on the right path.
-Diabetes WA offers consultations with our accredited dietitians, and our members receive a discount.
+Find an accredited practising dietitian at the Dietitians Association of Australia.

 Saturday 14 November is World Diabetes Day – a day when people around the world come together to show their support for those living with this chronic condition.